owensoh/modnusmods/README.md

 ## Parameters

 - Time that lessons can fall on
-- Time between each lesson
+- Time between each lesson (for all lessons)
+- Lunch break everyday (12 to 2)
 - Online or physical class
+- 1 day free (can select ur day)